gebertm/CompBioLabsAndHomework/Assignment_8/Gebert_FinalProject_BiofilmBacteria_EBIO5420_03282020.md

 if different species (especially pathogens) were more abundant in different parts of the US in Europe.

-The study looked to determine the presence and relative abundance of genus _Mycobacterium_ in the biofilm samples, and to determine specifically which species of Mycobacteria were present in the sample.
+The study looked to determine the presence and relative abundance of genus _Mycobacterium_ in the biofilm samples, and to determine specifically which species of mycobacteria were present in the sample.
 Using the metadata provided by the participants, researchers looked for biogeographic patterns and predictors of presence and relative abundance of both innocuous and pathogenic mycobacteria.

-## **Type of Data:**
+## **Type of Data**

 **Format:** The data is stored as two large .csv files - one containing the metadata for each sample, the other containing the SampleID, a column with all the taxonomy present in the dataset, numbers corresponding to the number of sequencing reads for each of the taxonomic reads in each of the samples (i.e., a tally of different bacterial taxa